All Books

 by Bill Burnett,Dave Evans

-Use design thinking to prototype and build a life that's creative, productive, and joyful.
+Use design thinking to prototype and build a life that truly works for you.

 Key Takeaways

-• Reframe dysfunctional beliefs that are keeping you feeling stuck.
+• Reframe dysfunctional beliefs about life and work that are keeping you stuck.

 Who Should Read

-People feeling stuck in their career who prefer a practical, hands-on approach.
+People feeling stuck in their career or life who want a creative, hands-on approach.

 #7